rodruxdev/rodrux/README.md

 ## About me

-I'm a  self-taught Jr. Web Developer looking to help to create a better world.
+I'm a  self-taught Web Developer looking to help to create a better world.

 Welcome to my Github!
 I'm passionate about learning 🤓, coding 👨🏾‍💻, entrepreneurship 🚀, finance 📈, web3 🌐 and food 🧑🏾‍🍳.